Battle of Veracruz (1914): Battle of Veracruz

 The city was secured by 11:00 AM, and by evening more than 6,000 troops were ashore.

 That afternoon, the First Advanced Base Regiment, originally bound for Tampico, came ashore under the command of Colonel John A. Lejeune.

 A small naval aviation detachment arrived aboard USS Mississippi on April 24 under the command of Henry C. Mustin.
 Two early aircraft assembled by Glenn Curtiss prior to formation of the Curtiss Aeroplane and Motor Company conducted aerial reconnaissance around Veracruz.
-This was the first operational use of naval aircraft and the first time U.S. aviators of any service were the target of ground fire.
+This was the first operational use of naval aircraft and the first time US aviators of any service were the target of ground fire.

 On April 26, Fletcher declared martial law, and started turning the occupation over to the American army under the command of General Frederick Funston.
 Nineteen American sailors and Marines were killed.

-A third provisional regiment of Marines, assembled at Philadelphia, arrived on May 1 under the command of Colonel Littleton W. T. Waller, who assumed overall command of the brigade, by that time numbering some 3,141 officers and men.
+A third provisional regiment of Marines, assembled in Philadelphia, arrived on May 1 under the command of Colonel Littleton W. T. Waller, who assumed overall command of the brigade, by that time numbering some 3,141 officers and men.
 By then, the sailors and Marines of the Fleet had returned to their ships and an Army brigade had landed.
-Marines and soldiers continued to garrison the city until the U.S. withdrawal on November 23, which occurred after Argentina, Brazil, and Chile (the three ABC powers, the most powerful and wealthy countries in South America) were able to settle the issues between the two nations at the Niagara Falls peace conference.

-Aftermath

-U.S. Army Brigadier General Frederick Funston was placed in control of the administration of the port.
-Assigned to his staff as an intelligence officer was a young Captain Douglas MacArthur.

-Huerta was not able to respond to the US invasion due to his preoccupation with the Mexican revolution.
-He had to contend with numerous revolts across his country, the most notable of which were led in Chihuahua by Villa and in the state of Morelos by Emiliano Zapata.
-Venustiano Carranza, previously an ally of the federal government, also revolted against Huerta in Coahuila, the state where he was formerly governor.
-These rebellions eventually culminated in the Battle of Zacatecas on the 24th of June, 1914, where the Federal army lost 5,000 soldiers.
-The result was instrumental in bringing about Huerta's resignation.